-Pruning/Training: Cut off all blooms unless you want tree to produce fruit.
+Pruning/Training: Cut off all blooms unless you want the tree to produce fruit.
 During fall, prune new growing leaves to two nodes.
 Suckers should be eliminated so they don’t take up sunlight and nutrients from the main tree.
 Suckers are also susceptible to pests and diseases, such as aphids.
 Remove them unless you need them for styling.

 Bonsai Style: Flowering Quince can be used in styles that require multiple stems, such as five-trunk, cascade, semi-cascade, clumps, root-linked, raised-root, and raft styles.

-Fertilizing: After the tree is done blooming apply well balanced fertilizer every two weeks.
+Fertilizing: After the tree is done blooming apply well-balanced fertilizer every two weeks.

 Hardiness: Does well in the USDA Zone 4 or 5-8.